WatForm/fortress-eval-poremba-symmetry/README.md

 python3 python/run-tests.py &
 ```

-The results (after many days!) will be data:
+The results (after many days!) will be data in:

 results/date-time-sat-run-tests.txt

 results/date-time-unsat-run-tests.txt

 With the run times for every tested version on those files.

 ## Complete Experiment Instructions